thesofakillers/infersent-replication/README.md

 directory and the resulting paths in the arguments for the scripts.

 We also make use of the SentEval datasets.
-To download them, visit the senteval repository and run
+To download them, visit the senteval repository you previously cloned and run

 ```terminal
 cd .data/downstream/
 ./get_transfer_data.bash
 ```

-You may then rsync or mv the `downstream/` directory to a directory of choice.
+Once this is complete, you may then rsync or mv the `downstream/` directory to a directory of choice.
 Keep this directory in mind as we will then point to it when using SentEval for evaluation.
 For example

 ```terminal
 rsync -r -v -h senteval/data/downstream infersent-replication/data/